AriFordsham/GHCWiki/commentary/g-so-c-cabal-nix.md

 ## Garbage collection

 This will firstly involve determining the root packages and package list.
 Root packages are the packages which are in some view.
 Then we find list of all packages in the database.
-As there will be single database after implementing views, we don&rsquo;t need to call it for every sandbox database.
+As there will be single database after implementing views, we don't need to call it for every sandbox database.
 Then we need to do mark-sweep and find which package are not in the reachable package list and select it for garbage collection.
 Then the selected packages will be deleted from the package store and also unregistered from database with ghc-pkg.

 ## cabal remove